paperbenni/paperbenni.github.io/content/posts/wishlist-1.md

 ## Firefox

 Why is there no shortcut to enter the settings on Linux?
-There is command + comma on MacOS, but not on Linux.
+There is Command + Comma on macOS, but not on Linux.

 Ctrl + comma is completely unused on Linux, and there is no other shortcut to open the settings.

-## MacOS
+## macOS

 The systray has tons of problems.
 Loads of apps rely on it, it contains functionality not available elsewhere.
 But it is fighting for space with the menu bar and the notch on modern Macbooks.
-Windows has had a simple overflow menu in forever, if an icon doesn't fit on the systray, there's an arrow to view all icons which don't fit.
+Windows has had a simple overflow menu in forever; if an icon doesn't fit on the systray, there's an arrow to view all icons which don't fit.
 On MacOS, icons which dont fit are simply hidden.
 You need to reorder and drag icons behind the notch until you get the one you want.
 This can take half a minute every single time and is extremely fiddly.